statengeneraal/laws-markdown/verdrag/agreement/on/the/conservation/of/african-eurasian/migratory/waterbirds/BWBV0001249/README.md

 4.1.6 Parties shall develop and implement measures to reduce, and as far as possible eliminate, illegal taking.

-4.1.7 Where appropriate, Parties shall encourage hunters, at local, national and international levels, to form clubs or organizations to coordinate their activities and to help ensure sustainability.
+4.1.7 Where appropriate, Parties shall encourage hunters, at local, national and international levels, to form clubs or organisations to coordinate their activities and to help ensure sustainability.

 4.1.8 Parties shall, where appropriate, promote the requirement of a proficiency test for hunters, including among other things, bird identification.